-Dr. Allison Coffin is an Assistant Professor of Neuroscience at Washington State University Vancouver, where she studies acoustic communication and hearing loss.
+Dr. Allison Coffin is an Associate Professor of Neuroscience at Washington State University Vancouver, where she studies acoustic communication and hearing loss.
 She has more than 10 years of experience teaching communication workshops to a variety of scientific and professional audiences and was the Audience Choice winner at the 2014 U.S. FameLab Finals, a science communication competition hosted by NASA and National Geographic.
-Dr. Coffin runs the science communication website communicatalyst.com and is a long-time member of Toastmasters International.
-She is a conference co-chair.
+Dr. Coffin runs the science communication website communicatalyst.com and is a long-time member of Toastmasters International. (firstname.lastname@example.org)

 Kirsten Sanford, Ph.D., is owner of Broader Impacts Productions.
 Dr. "Kiki" is a freelance science presenter and reporter who loves media.
 She studied molecular, cellular, and integrative physiology and has over 10 years experience producing and hosting radio and television programming with companies such as PLoSOne, WNBC, and The Science Channel/Discovery Communications.
 She currently hosts the "This Week in Science" podcast.

 Steven Sobieszczyk is a scientist and storyteller.
 In his day job he studies dirt and water quality and talks about science.
 He is heavily involved in science writing, public speaking, video production, media relations, and public engagement.
 At night he doodles on napkins for his kids.
 With his free time, he plays Dungeons & Dragons and runs marathons.